UW-Madison-CBML/temporal-simplicial-nn/README.md

-# SiSTER: A Simplicial Spatiotemporal Network for EEG Emotion Recognition
+# T-SNN: Temporal Simplicial Neural Network for EEG Emotion Recognition

 Code and reproduction scripts for emotion recognition from EEG modelled as a **sequence of simplicial complexes**.
 Each trial is split into overlapping